kellymorrison/semantria-sdk/README.md

 Semantria also offers a [free Excel Add-In](https://semantria.com/excel) that let's you process content directly from within Excel without any coding or integration work required.
 It is a fully functional API client with an easy to use GUI.

 Excel Add-In [video tutorials](https://semantria.com/video) are available to help get you started.
 They cover topics such as categorization, custom entities creation, sentiment adjustment and many more.
-They are all available here: https://semantria.com/video